samsquire/ideas2/README.md

 * [Follow me on Twitter](https://twitter.com/mrsamuelsquire)
 * Please use issues to discuss ideas.
 Feel free to create issues for any thing you like.
 * You don't have to read these ideas in order, you can jump about.
+* There's a third ideas page in this series.
+See [ideas3](https://github.com/samsquire/ideas3)

 # 1. Digital Contracts